 - Quizzes (10%): Quizzes will take place on Tuesday at the beginning of class to assess students' knowledge on the course materials from the week before.
 A unique password will be provided for each quiz during lecture.
 No make up quizzes will be given. - Hands-on Assignments (40%): Hands-on assignments will be posted and must be submitted on Canvas.
 All assignments must be submitted by the posted due date to receive full credit.
 All work submitted on individual assignments must be your own.
 You may not share or copy code from fellow students or from the web.
 Infractions will be detected and will lead to an automatic 0.
 If someone else copies your work, with or without your permission, you will be held responsible. - Midterms (MT) (20%): MT1 (10%): March 22, 2022, MT2 (10%) April 19, 2022.
-No make-up exams will be given if a student misses the midterm exam submission deadline (unless you have a legitimate excuse or other personal emergencies and can provide documented evidence). - Final Project & Presentation (20%): The final project is a group project.
+No make-up exams will be given if a student misses the midterm exam submission deadline (unless you have a legitimate excuse or other personal emergencies and can provide documented evidence). - Final Project & Presentation (30%): The final project is a group project.
 Each group consists of 2 students.
-Here are the key deliverables and due dates: - o Team Formation: February 22, 2022. - o Project proposal: March 24, 2022. - o Progress Report: April 21, 2022. - o Final Project Due: May 10, 2022. - Presentation: Each group gives a 10-minute, in-class presentation May 10 or May 12, 2022, during class time. - Final Exam (10%): May 23, 2022, 7:15-9:30 AM
+Group partners will be assigned by the instructor.
+Final project (25%) and presentation (5%) will be used to assess student's understanding of the course materials at the end of the semester instead of a final exam.
+The Final Project report and all the associated files must be submitted in Canvas are due on May 10, 2022 at 11:59 am.
+Presentation: Each group gives a 10-minute, in-class presentation May 10 or May 12, 2022, during class time.